-Marenica Energy Ltd (herein referred to as the proponent) is an Australian Securities Exchange (ASX) listed company, which is seeking to explore for nuclear fuels minerals in Namibia.
-The proponent has developed a uranium concentration technology and process that is unique and ground-breaking, lowering the extraction cost of uranium and significantly reducing potential environmental effects associated with reducing the mass of ore to be leached.
+Marenica Energy Ltd (herein referred to as the proponent) is an Australian Securities Exchange Listed Company, which is seeking to explore for Base and Rare Metals, Industrial Minerals, Nuclear Fuel Minerals, Precious Metals, Precious Stones, Semi- Precious Stones, in Namibia.
+The proponent has developed a uranium concentration process that is unique and ground-breaking, lowering the extraction cost of uranium and significantly reducing potential environmental effects associated with reducing the mass of ore to be leached.
+This U-pgradeTM process technology can be applied to surficial uranium deposits and is capable of concentrating uranium by a factor of up to 50 times, thereby reducing the feed to a leaching circuit dramatically.

-This U-pgrade T^M process technology can be applied to surficial uranium deposits and is capable of concentrating uranium by a factor of up to 50 times, thereby reducing leach feed volumes dramatically.
-The proponent of the proposed project is Marenica Energy and the proponent details are provided in Table 1.
+The proponent of the proposed project is Marenica Energy and the proponent details are provided in TABLE 1.